 This asset management plan for the Village of South River is produced in compliance with Ontario Regulation 588/17.
-The July 2022 deadline under the regulation-the first of three AMPs-requires analysis of only core assets (roads, bridges & culverts, water, and storm).

 The AMP summarizes the state of the infrastructure for the Village's asset portfolio, establishes current levels of service and the associated technical and customer oriented key performance indicators (KPIs), outlines lifecycle strategies for optimal asset management and performance, and provides financial strategies to reach sustainability for the asset categories listed below.